Typical and atypical properties of periodic Teichmueller geodesics: Local Zariski density for affine invariant manifolds

+To this end choose a translation surface $(X,\omega)\in {\cal C}$ with the properties stated in Corollary \ref{veechgroup}.
+Denote by $H$ the abelian group of rank $\ell$ of Dehn multitwists which is contained in the group of piecewise affine automorphisms of $X$.

-We now use an argument similar to the proof of Proposition \ref{surjectivity} (compare also the proof of Theorem 5.1 of \cite{W14} for an argument along these lines).
-Choose a contractible neighborhood $U$ of $\omega$ in ${\cal C}$ which is small enough that the bundle ${\cal Z}\vert U$ is trivial as a symplectic vector bundle, with a trivialization defined by the Gauss Manin connection (with the interpretation given as preceding this proof).
-Let $\Omega(\Gamma_0)$ be the subsemigroup of ${\rm Mod}(S)$ defined as in Section 2 and 3 from a set $\Gamma_0$ of periodic orbits for $\Phi^t$ in ${\cal C}$ passing through a nested family of subsets of $U$, and let $G$ be the subgroup of ${\rm Mod}(S)$ generated by $\Omega(\Gamma_0)$.
+Choose a contractible neighborhood $U$ of $\omega$ in ${\cal C}$ which is small enough that the bundle ${\cal Z}\vert U$ is trivial as a symplectic vector bundle, with a real analytic trivialization.
+Let $\tilde {\cal C}$ be a component of the preimage of ${\cal C}$ in the Teichm\"uller space of area one abelian differentials and let $\tilde U$ be a lift of $U$ to $\tilde {\cal C}$.
+We may assume that the canonical projection $\tilde U\to U$ is a homeomorphism.